Last Updated on March 13, 2023 by Maggie McKneely

 Money-saving tip: hit up a grocery store on Day 1 for snack and lunch items, especially if you plan on doing day hikes.
 There aren’t many restaurant options inside of the park, except for the ones in the lodges.

 Day 2 of the Glacier National Park itinerary is all about soaking in the beauty of the park from the trail!

 If you have kids who can’t do a full day of hiking, or you yourself would rather do something a little less strenuous, you don’t have to stay in the car!
-There are several other options that would be perfect for your Day 2.
+There are several other hiking trails that would be perfect for your Day 2.

-- Avalanche Lake/ Trail of the Cedars: Trail of the Cedars is a wheelchair accessible loop trail just 5 miles from the Lake McDonald Lodge.
+- Avalanche Lake/ Trail of the Cedars: Trail of the Cedars is a wheelchair-accessible loop trail just 5 miles from the Lake McDonald Lodge.
 The eastern portion of the trail is a raised boardwalk that travels through a forest of ancient hemlocks and red cedars, with lush ferns and mosses covering the forest floor.
 You can stick with just the Trail of Cedars, which is flat the entire way.
-Or, a half-mile from the Trail of Cedars trailhead, you have the option to turn off on to the Avalanche Lake spur traill.
+Or, a half-mile from the Trail of Cedars trailhead, you have the option to turn off onto the Avalanche Lake spur trail.
 The trail has a short, steep section as it follows Avalanche Creek, but levels off once it leaves the creek.

 - Johns Lake Loop: The Johns Lake Loop trailhead is 1.3 miles east of Lake McDonald Lodge.
 It’s a very pleasant trail that wanders through dense forests of hemlocks and red cedars.
 It crosses a footbridge over Sacred Dancing Cascade, a picturesque waterfall on Lake McDonald Creek, before eventually ending up at the powerful McDonald Falls.
 The whole loop is an easy 1.8 miles.